 Visitors to the exhibition who are current members of a professional scientific society will be eligible to vote in the Scientists’ Choice Award.
 They will have the opportunity to nominate a work that they feel best meets the purpose of the Waterhouse Prize in presenting perspectives on natural science.

 Emerging artists are those artists in the early years of their career and are often accepted to be the first five years of professional practice.
 For the purposes of the Waterhouse Prize, an emerging artist defined is an artist who has either never had a solo exhibition, or had their first solo exhibition less than five years ago.

 What are the key dates?

 All relevant dates are in the rules.
 The competition opens on Wednesday 13 January 2016 and closes on Friday 18 March 2016 at 5:00pm ACDT.
 Shortlist judging occurs in early April, and artists will be advised by mid-April if they have been selected for exhibition.
 Winners of the open and emerging artist categories will be announced on Thursday 9 June 2016.
-The Waterhouse Natural Science Art Prize exhibition runs from 10 June to 31 July 2016, with the People’s Choice and Scientists’ Choice awards announced on Thursday 21 June 2016.
+The Waterhouse Natural Science Art Prize exhibition runs from 10 June to 31 July 2016, with the People’s Choice Dr Wendy Wickes Memoriam Prize and Scientists’ Choice awards announced on Thursday 21 July 2016.
 The touring program will run from September through to the end of November 2016.